wasmCloud/wasmcloud-dev-site/content/app-dev/create-actor/update.md

 No-fuss version management.
 Secure software supply-chain.
 Zero-downtime upgrades.

 [^1]: Because we're running the wasmCloud dashboard in a browser, the `Upload File` form is prevented from knowing exactly where files are on disk for security reasons.
-However, since the actual Elixir application has access to files on disk, an absolute path (or relative path from where you started the host) is accessible for hot reloading.
+However, since the host process, an Elixir application, has access to files on disk, an absolute path (or relative path from where you started the host) is accessible for hot reloading.